statechannels/website/server/docs/getting-started.md

 # HighRoller.js

-## Truffle unbox
+## Counterfactual's Truffle box

 We’ll start our new Counterfactual project with the template in the Counterfactual Truffle box.
-After installing [Truffle](https://truffleframework.com/tutorials/pet-shop), unbox the Counterfactual Truffle box:
+After installing [Truffle](https://truffleframework.com/docs/truffle/getting-started/installation), and familiarizing yourself with how to [create a new Truffle project](https://truffleframework.com/docs/truffle/getting-started/creating-a-project), unbox the Counterfactual Truffle box:

 ```bash
 mkdir my-project